 How rigorous is the supervisory and enforcement environment?

 The insurance regulatory regime is highly regulated in India.
-The IRDAI has suo motu powers for undertaking inspection, conducting enquiries and investigations (including audit) of the insurers, insurance intermediaries and other organizations connected with insurance business.
+The IRDAI has suo motu powers for undertaking inspection, conducting enquiries and investigations (including audit) of insurers, reinsurers, insurance intermediaries and other organizations who provide services within the insurance market.

 How is the solvency of insurers (and reinsurers where relevant) supervised?

-The solvency of Insurers, Indian reinsurers, Branch Offices of Foreign Reinsurers and service companies representing Syndicates of Lloyd’s India is required to be calculated in accordance with the applicable regulations issued by the IRDAI.
+The solvency of insurers, Indian reinsurers, Branch Offices of Foreign Reinsurers and syndicates of reinsurers operating through service companies set up under the Lloyd’s India branch is required to be calculated in accordance with the applicable regulations issued by the IRDAI.
 The respective entities are required to file a periodical statement of solvency with the IRDAI in accordance with the format prescribed under the applicable regulations.